 The process of tokenization exchanges a sensitive data element—credit card account number, date of birth, Social Security number, etc.—with an indecipherable, nonsensitive placeholder called a token and then stores the original, sensitive data outside of an organization’s internal systems.
 Tokens are irreversible and cannot be returned to their original form without additional information.
 As a result, tokenization virtually eliminates the risk of data theft.
 In the event of a breach, no sensitive data will be exposed—only nonsensitive tokens—and in some instances, breach notifications might not be required.

-Our Cloud Security Platform can safely and securely remove sensitive data from omnichannel contact center environments without impacting an organization’s existing business processes, resulting in nearly frictionless flexibility in how an organization stores, accesses, and uses its sensitive data.
+Our Cloud Security Platform can safely and securely remove sensitive data from omnichannel contact center environments without significantly altering an organization’s existing business processes, resulting in nearly frictionless flexibility in how an organization stores, accesses, and uses its sensitive data.
 To remove contact centers from PCI scope, we leverage Syntec's CardEasy secure contact centre payment solution.